An Exploration of Existential Depression also known as the dark night of the soul

 Thomas Moore - Dark Nights of the Soul: A Guide to Finding Your Way Through Life's Ordeals

-This is how it feels to enter this space.
 The air is thin, it is cold, there is no space to really turn, and you have to make peace with where you are.
-The tools you have consists of your mind, your will and the choice available to you.
+The only tools you have consists of your mind, your will and the choices available to you.
 Do you wait for help?
 Do you climb?
 If you choose to climb you will have to cut the weight, your bag is far too bulky, too full, and too heavy to cart out of this space.
 You need to be selective about what you can carry with you, the rest is integrated, honoured and left.
 It no longer serves now.
 You need to be fluid, trust, and step whilst you have the urge.
 Yes, prep, sit, focus, and clear the mind, know this will be hard, yet the process will be the same.
 Make peace with what or who you thought you were, and step into who you are.

 What is Existential Depression?